yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone2img/AllButtons.png)

 *Step 8:* Copy and paste this button to create three more buttons.
 Note that when we copy a button, we also copy its link to the event handlers.
 That means, the button press events generated by the three new buttons are also handled by `buttonPressed`.
 Align these buttons nicely at the top of our view.
-Change the titles of the three new buttons to `Save, Load, and Reset` respectively in the Attributes Inspector or by double-clicking on the buttons.
+Change the titles of the three new buttons to **Save**, **Load**, and **Reset** respectively in the Attributes Inspector or by double-clicking on the buttons.

 ##### Milestone 3: Add UIView with IBOutlet connection using Editor Assistant

 Now, we want to add a `UIView` to the main view to represent the game area.
-We also want to add an `IBOutlet` connection between the `UIView` and the `View Controller`, so that our View Controller have access to the game area.
+We also want to add an `IBOutlet` connection between the `UIView` and the View Controller, so that our View Controller has access to the game area.
 To achieve this, please follow the step-by-step instructions shown in the gallery below.
 The detailed instructions for each step is given by the caption below the figures.

 ![](/ps/ps3/img/Milestone3img/GameArea.png)